apple-fritter/celebration/README.md

 ### Regular User Scripts:
 #### [cleaning_routine.sh](https://github.com/apple-fritter/celebration/blob/main/user/cleaning_routine.sh)
-`cleaning_routine.sh` optimizes system performance by rebuilding the Mozilla Firefox configuration from scratch using a backup skeleton, if available.
+Optimizes system performance by rebuilding the Mozilla Firefox configuration from scratch using a backup skeleton, if available.
 The script also cleans up various files and directories that tend to accumulate over time and occupy valuable storage space.
 ```
 Start Script
 |